mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 # Fork accountability

-The agreement property of the Tendermint consensus algorithm can be violated if there are more than *f* faulty processes in the system.
+The agreement property of the Tendermint consensus algorithm can be violated if there are more than *f* faulty processes in the system, as we discussed in [1-tendermint-overview.md](./1-tendermint-overview.md).

 A well-designed consensus protocol should provide some guarantees when this limit is exceeded in order to allow the system to recover from a possible fault.
-One of the most important guarantees is **fork accountability**.
+An important guarantee is **fork accountability**, which is the topic of this document.

 ## The problem